 The MPH essay must be in accordance with the specifications found on the Pitt Electronic Theses & Dissertations page (https://etd.pitt.edu/).
-For additional information regarding essay and thesis format and requirements, and committee composition please read the Pitt Public Health graduation page.
-In order to present a thesis instead of an essay for graduation, three readers will be required and the student will defend an oral presentation along with the written essay.
+For additional information regarding essay format and requirements, and committee composition please read the Pitt Public Health graduation page.

+Students have the option to complete a master's thesis in place of the master's essay.
+Students opting to complete a thesis instead of an essay will be required to have three committee members, and the student will defend an oral presentation along with the written thesis.
 Examples may be found online at: d-scholarship.pitt.edu.

-E. School of Dental Medicine Requirements
+School of Dental Medicine Requirements